If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 Want to keep it traditional?
 Then check out this video from Southern Living:

-I hope with these 20 wonderful ideas of Thanksgiving table settings, you now have an idea on how to set your table this holiday.
-You can mix and match the centerpieces, place mats, and napkins.
+With these warm and lovely ideas for Thanksgiving table settings, you now have an idea on how to set your table this holiday.
+You can mix and match the centerpieces, placemats, and napkins.
 You don’t need to buy all the materials because you can always upcycle what you have from last year.

 So, what do you think of these Thanksgiving table settings?
 Which one will you try?
-Let me know how it went and share your experience with me in the comment section below.
+Let me know how it went and share your experience with me in the comments section below.